Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

-in force, since the sets $E_\varepsilon \cup B_j$, with $B_j \subset M$ approaching $B$ in the $\CS^0$-topology, form a valid family of competitors for the isoperimetric problem of volume $V - \varepsilon$.
-The key step consists thus in showing that the constant $\H_E$ is strictly positive.
-To see this, we can argue as done for \cite[Lemma 2.8]{benatti_isoperimetricriemannianpenroseinequality_2022}, after \cite[Remark, p.
+holding because the sets $E_\varepsilon \cup B_j$, with $B_j \subset M$ satisfying $\abs{B_j} = \abs{B}_{\R^3}$ approaching the round ball $B \subset \R^3$ in the $\CS^0$-topology as $j \to \infty$, form a valid family of competitors for the isoperimetric problem of volume $V - \varepsilon$.
+The monotonicity of $I$ thus follows by showing that the constant $\H_E$ is strictly positive.
+To see this, we can argue as in \cite[Lemma 2.8]{benatti_isoperimetricriemannianpenroseinequality_2022}, after \cite[Remark, p.
 394]{huisken_inversemeancurvatureflow_2001}.
-Namely, one can flow a geodesic ball in the asymptotic region, that is mean-convex by \cite[Lemma 4.3]{benatti_asymptoticbehaviourcapacitarypotentials_2022}, through the Mean Curvature Flow of mean-convex surfaces with surgery in Riemannian $3$-manifolds \cite{brendle_meancurvatureflowsurgery_2018}; as proved in such paper, this flow is fated to smoothly converge to the outermost minimal boundary $\partial M$.
-One can then find a surface in the evolution touching $\partial E$.
-If $\H_E$ were nonpositive, this would result in a contradiction with the Maximum Principle.
-This completes the proof in neighbourhoods of volumes such that $\partial E$ is nonempty.
+Namely, one can flow a geodesic ball in the asymptotic region, that is mean-convex by \cite[Lemma 4.3]{benatti_asymptoticbehaviourcapacitarypotentials_2022}, through the Mean Curvature Flow of mean-convex surfaces with surgery in Riemannian $3$-manifolds \cite{brendle_meancurvatureflowsurgery_2018}; as proved in such paper, this flow smoothly converges to the outermost minimal boundary $\partial M$.
+One can then find a surface in the evolution ``touching" $\partial E \setminus \partial M$.
+If $\H_E$ were nonpositive, this would result in a contradiction with the maximum principle.
+This completes the proof in neighbourhoods of volumes $V$ such that $E$ as above is nonempty.

 In case $E$ were empty, deforming $B \subset \R^3$ inwardly as above yields \cref{eq:confriso}, this time in terms of the mean curvature of $B \subset \R^n$, that is obviously strictly positive.
 This concludes the proof. \endproof